roytang/blog/content/post/2008/06/grand-prix-trial-manila-iv.md

 Finish: 17th, winning two packs.
 The packs contained Wheel of Sun and Moon and Order of Whiteclay.

 A bit disappointed, since I had begged out of Father's Day dinner in order to finish the tournament since I was doing well.
 Still, it's a decent finish and brings to an end my month-long streak of bad tournament results.
-The Commandments deck is exhausting yet fun to play, now all I need to do is figure out the Faeries matchup&#8230;
+The Commandments deck is exhausting yet fun to play, now all I need to do is figure out the Faeries matchup...

 Next week: I don't know if I can play in the last GPT.